tthorntone/AdNauseam-Wiki/Launch-and-filter-lists-load-performance.md

 These are atomic filters, they can't be decomposed into smaller filters.

-Compiling filter lists involves more then just _atomizing_, it also involves pre-computing as much as possible to be as close as possible to the in-memory filter representation, so there is not much left to do when the compiled filter lists is read into memory.
+Compiling filter lists involves more then just _atomizing_, it also involves pre-computing as much as possible so as to be as close as possible to the in-memory filter representations, in order to reduce the amount of work to do when the compiled filter lists into in-memory data.

 So roughly this is it.